Stop US Deficit Spending.com

 You can click here to see an IMF chart that shows the changes in the U.S. federal government's debt-to-GDP ratio from 1990-now.

-From Riches to Rags: Causes of Fiscal Deterioration Since 2001, by Committee for a Responsible Budget.
+From Riches to Rags: Causes of Fiscal Deterioration Since 2001, by the Committee for a Responsible Budget.

 See how the national debt grew to more than $36 trillion, a 6/11/25 Washington Post article.